 Over half (53%) of executives cite difficulties in securing a stable supply chain for battery components and materials as an impediment to scaling production.
 Limited local availability of raw materials is cited by 65% of executives in North America, 67% in Europe, and 53% in APAC as their principal concern.
-Europe's progress toward self-sufficiency in critical raw materials faces challenges including lengthy processes to secure permits, opposition from residents regarding lithium production, constraints on cobalt and nickel reserves, and issues related to processing waste, and environmental impacts associated with graphite.60 costs and incentivizing the US and Europe to build more localized, self-sufficient supply chains.
-Policy adjustments that accompany changes in government may impact trade relations, incentivizing domestic production.^{61,62} Obtaining planning approval for battery manufacturing facilities in Europe is often a lengthy, complex process, with local variations to negotiate.
-In Germany, for instance, a two-year timeline for final environmental approval is considered rapid, with projects frequently taking three to five years.63
+Europe's progress toward self-sufficiency in critical raw materials faces challenges including lengthy processes to secure permits, opposition from residents regarding lithium production, constraints on cobalt and nickel reserves, and issues related to processing waste, and environmental impacts associated with graphite.

+Rising trade tensions and the imposition of export limits or tariffs on raw materials by various countries are driving up costs and incentivizing the US and Europe to build more localized, self-sufficient supply chains.
+Policy adjustments that accompany changes in government may impact trade relations, incentivizing domestic production. , Obtaining planning approval for battery manufacturing facilities in Europe is often a lengthy, complex process, with local variations to negotiate.
+In Germany, for instance, a two-year timeline for final environmental approval is considered rapid, with projects frequently taking three to five years.